marvinyane/vimconfig/README.md

 - copy make_vim_project.sh to /usr/bin (or other...)
 - open a vim editor
 - :BundleInstall, after done all plugin has installed.
+- after all these done, copy solar.txt to .vim/bundle/vim-easycolour/colors/solar.txt, and you can page your own color by modify this file.

 #### create project
 - change dir to your project directory